Rust-GCC/gccrs/gcc/config/aarch64/aarch64-sve2.md

-;; When AESE/AESMC and AESD/AESIMC fusion is enabled, we really want ;; to keep the two together and enforce the register dependency without ;; scheduling or register allocation messing up the order or introducing ;; moves inbetween.
+;; When AESE/AESMC and AESD/AESIMC fusion is enabled, we really want ;; to keep the two together and enforce the register dependency without ;; scheduling or register allocation messing up the order or introducing ;; moves in between.
 Mash the two together during combine.

 (define_insn "*aarch64_sve2_aese_fused"
   [(set (match_operand:VNx16QI 0 "register_operand" "=w")